lingeringsocket/shlurd/docs/pronouns.md

 "Zirself" is a reflexive pronoun.
 Harley's spc-pronoun-list is "ze, zir, zirself".

-// Even though Scylla is a monster, and hence having neuter gender by
+// Even though Scylla is a monster, and hence having no gender
-// default, we can still specify whatever pronouns we want,
+// at all, we can still specify whatever pronouns we want,
-// overriding the gender default
+// overriding the defaults taken from the gender (if any).
+Note that
+// even with these custom pronouns defined, Scylla still has no gender.
 Scylla's spc-pronoun-list is "she, her, herself".

 // Likewise, we can override the gender of one man in particular Michael's gender is Spivak.
 ```

-// FIXME diagram should show links between genders and forms/entities

 I have intrinsic knowledge of the pronouns for masculine, feminine, and neuter genders: